fignite/helpers/README.md

 Follow the [Jest Docs](https://jestjs.io/docs/getting-started) for more guidance on writing tests.

-Finally to see if you're test passes, run:
+Finally to see if your test passes, run:

 ```bash
 npm run test